Reflect – Restart – Rethink: R3 supply chain thinking for a post COVID-19 world

 Certificate: KLU Executive Education program certificate*

-The purpose of this module is to bring out the reasons why organizations and governments were not prepared for the pandemic so that a foundation can be established for focusing on restarting and rethinking operations.
+The purpose of this module is to bring out the reasons why organizations and governments were not prepared for the first wave of the pandemic so that a foundation can be established for focusing on restarting and rethinking operations with an eye towards avoiding similar problems in the future.

-Retrospection is good to establish a foundation, but organizations now need to restart their operations and re-engage their customers.
+Retrospection is good to establish a foundation, but organizations have begun to restart their operations and re-engage their customers.
 What actions and reactions will restarting operations require/generate?
 How can potentially alienated customers be re-engaged?
+How can customer engagement be maintained if another wave of the pandemic arrives?

-How can the issues that arose with the pandemic be avoided in the future?
+How can the issues that arose with the pandemic be avoided/eliminated in the future?
 Are current ways of thinking about supply chains appropriate, or are radical new ways of looking at the supply chain required?
 What are organizations doing to avoid the problems surfaced during reflection?
-Finally, what will all these changes end up costing and should we care?
+What will all these changes end up costing and should we care?
+Finally, have any changes that organizations taken properly prepared them for a second wave of potential disruptions?

 This online program consists of three modules, which are divided into six 90-minute sessions, each focusing on a different aspect within the three modules.
 Pre-readings will be provided before the respective sessions to prepare for the discussions.